Despite its 10-day assault in Helmand, Afghan Taliban accuses U.S. military of violating February accord

 “My worry is not the Taliban taking over, it is internal collapse,” said Rahmatullah Nabil, a former national intelligence chief.
 “Ghani has no leverage, and the Taliban have gained a lot of legitimacy from the U.S. deal.
 They may surround the cities and put on more pressure until they get a deal.
 We need to save our institutions, and we need new leadership to do that.
 The Taliban has a Plan B, but the government does not.”

 But aides to Ghani said the aggressive Taliban assault on Helmand, which decimated civilian communities, has helped rob the insurgents of moral and religious credibility.
-One delegate in Qatar said he felt “sick to my stomach” after hearing one Taliban delegate said they did not regret killing civilians in Helmand because there were “not Muslims.”
+One delegate in Qatar said he felt “sick to my stomach” after hearing one Taliban delegate say they did not regret killing civilians in Helmand because they were “not Muslims.”

 One national security aide said that after years of presenting themselves as waging a jihad against the West, the Taliban have now forfeited that claim by striking a mutually beneficial deal with U.S. officials that did little to benefit Afghanistan, and by ramping up violent attacks on civilians from their own religion and homeland.